-47 AIIB's ESP, para 60.
+49 AIIB'S ESP, para 60.

-Peoples on the outcome of the negotiations'.48 'Broad community support' 'does not require unanimity and may be achieved even when individuals or groups within or among these affected Indigenous Peoples explicitly disagree with support for the Project'.49 In case of commercial development of the indigenous peoples' cultural resources, AIIB's Environmental and Social Standards (ESS) 3 requires the 'nature and content of agreements' to be reflected in the Indigenous Peoples plan.50 AIIB's FPICon requirement is clearly more aligned with the replaced OP 4.10 than with the World Bank's new ESF, not only in the terminology of FPICon, but also in its scope covering 'impacts on land and natural resources subject to traditional ownership or under customary occupation or use', not just 'adverse impacts' as limited in the World Bank's new ESF.
+individuals or groups within or among these affected Indigenous Peoples explicitly disagree with support for the Project'.51 In case of commercial development of the indigenous peoples' cultural resources, AIIB's Environmental and Social Standards (ESS) 3 requires the 'nature and content of agreements' to be reflected in the Indigenous Peoples plan.52 AIIB's FPICon requirement is clearly more aligned with the replaced OP 4.10 than with the World Bank's new ESF, not only in the terminology of FPICon, but also in its scope covering 'impacts on land and natural resources subject to traditional ownership or under customary occupation or use', not just 'adverse impacts' as limited in the World Bank's new ESF.

-It remains unclear how the kind of 'consent' required in the World Bank's new ESF based on the affected communities' 'collective support' despite possible objection by 'some individuals or groups' differs from the 'consultation' requirement in OP 4.10 and AIIB's ESP based on the 'broad community support' despite possible objection by 'individuals or groups'.
-It might be argued that the 'collective support' required in the World Bank's new ESF indicates an actual 'agreement', in whatever form defined by the 'culturally appropriate process' of 'good faith negotiation' while 'broad community support' indicates only a level of support not necessarily involving any actual 'agreement' resulting from 'a culturally appropriate and collective decisionmaking process' required in OP 4.10 or 'meaningful consultation' and 'good faith negotiation' required in AIIB's ESP.
+It remains unclear how the kind of 'consent' required in the World Bank's new ESF based on the affected communities' 'collective support' despite possible objection by 'some individuals or groups' differs from the 'consultation' requirement in OP 4.10 and AIIB'S ESP based on the 'broad community support' despite possible objection by 'individuals or groups'.
+It might be argued that the 'collective support' required in the World Bank's new ESF indicates an actual 'agreement', in whatever form defined by the 'culturally appropriate process' of 'good faith negotiation' while 'broad community support' indicates only a level of support not necessarily involving any actual 'agreement' resulting from 'a culturally appropriate and collective decision-making process' required in OP 4.10 or 'meaningful consultation' and 'good faith negotiation' required in AIIB'S ESP.
 This argument finds some contextual support in the respective policy documents.
-The documentation requirement for 'collective support' in the World Bank's new ESF is formulated as 'including all agreements reached as well as dissenting views' and the implementation of such agreements is explicitly contemplated.51 In contrast, the documentation requirement for 'broad support' is formulated less certainly as 'any formal agreements reached with Indigenous Peoples' communities and/or the [Indigenous Peoples' Organizations]' in OP 4.10,52 suggesting their possible non-existence, or generically 'evidence of broad community support of these Indigenous Peoples on the outcome of the negotiations' in AIIB's ESP, 53 which gives no indication of agreement.
-This argument however does not necessarily indicate a clear break between the FPIC as formulated in the World Bank's new ESF and FPICon as formulated in OP 4.10 and AIIB's ESP because the notion of 'collective support' could be interpreted to merely emphasise the form of the support in the subjective view of the indigenous community (envisaging an agreement) while 'broad support' could be interpreted to emphasise the substance of the support from a more objective viewpoint (without denoting its form).
-This interpretation bears some similarity to the way Asian Development Bank defines 'the consent of affected Indigenous Peoples communities' as 'a collective expression by the affected Indigenous Peoples communities, through individuals and/or their recognized representatives, of broad community support for such project activities'.54
+The documentation requirement for 'collective support' in the World Bank's new ESF is formulated as 'including all agreements reached as well as dissenting views' and the implementation of such agreements is explicitly contemplated.53 In contrast, the documentation requirement for 'broad support' is formulated less certainly as 'any formal agreements reached with Indigenous Peoples' communities and/or the [Indigenous Peoples' Organizations]' in OP 4.10,54 suggesting their possible non-existence, or generically 'evidence of broad community support of these Indigenous Peoples on the outcome of the negotiations' in AIIB'S ESP,55 which gives no indication of agreement.
+This argument however does not necessarily indicate a clear break between the FPIC as formulated in the World Bank's new ESF and FPI-Con as formulated in OP 4.10 and AIIB'S ESP because the notion of 'collective

-50 AIIB's Environmental and Social Standard 3: Indigenous Peoples, at 44.
+52 AIIB's Environmental and Social Standard 3: Indigenous Peoples, at 44.

-51 World Bank Environmental and Social Framework, ESS 7, para 28 at 80.
+53 World Bank Environmental and Social Framework, ESS 7, para 28 at 80.

-52 Operational Manual, OP 4.10 - Indigenous Peoples, para 11(e).
+54 Operational Manual, OP 4.10 - Indigenous Peoples, para 11(e).

-53 AIIB ESP, para 61.
+55 AIIB ESP, para 61.